For Seahawks LB Terence Garvin, Seattle is starting to feel like home

 “I call him my little brother.
 I talk to Azeem every day.
 We talk football, we talk life, we talk about everything,” Garvin says.
 “Azeem definitely tells me where to go and what to do.”

-With Garvin “little brother” already in Seattle, and his mother toying with the idea of moving here, the city is starting to feel like home.
+With Garvin’s “little brother” already in Seattle, and his mother toying with the idea of moving here, the city is starting to feel like home.

 “I like the opportunity here and I like the culture,” Garvin said.